tjadams/HackTheNorth/README.md

 - Skyboxes
 - Terrain

-Additionally, this project uses the Rune Sword asset located [here in the Unity Asset Store](https://www.assetstore.unity3d.com/en/#!/content/12152)
+Additionally, this project uses:
+- the Rune Sword asset located [here in the Unity Asset Store](https://www.assetstore.unity3d.com/en/#!/content/12152)
+- OculusUnityIntegration unitypackage and the Oculus SDK

 ##TODO in the Future##
 - Keep gitignore updated in such a way that large asset files and samples are ignored